 “Joseph, isn’t it?”
 I inquired during one of our earlier Instagram conversations.
 This random inquiry was met with a baffling reply: “Joseph is my baptismal name.
 You can call me Ginger.”

-Yes, homos, Ginger is his legal name.
+Yes, homos, Ginger is his name on paper.

 Ginger is no stranger when it comes to posing for the camera and on most shoots, he would gladly put on stylish clothing for the photographers’ delight.
 But this time around, he half-willingly let loose of his H&M jeans and Calvin Klein briefs to pose nude for me.